PrabinDumre/FinNote-Personal-Finance-Management-Application/README.md

 ## 📝 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 📩 Contact the Developers
+For further collaboration, usage rights, or technical discussions, kindly contact:
 ## 👨‍💻 Author
 - **Prabin Dumre**
   - LinkedIn: [Prabin Dumre](https://linkedin.com/in/prabindumre)